kubeomatic/k8s-timebomb/docs/README.md

 The label below is used by the app to check if the solution is active.

-Is an extra layer of protection to avoid unwanted deletion of PODs.
+This label provides an extra layer of protection to avoid unwanted deletion of PODs.
 ```yaml
 kubeomatic-io-timebomb: "enabled"
 ```